CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation

-In this study, we introduce CodeCoR (``\textbf{Code} \textbf{Co}llaboration and \textbf{R}epair"), a self-reflective multi-agent framework for code generation, which enhances the effectiveness of each agent and their collaborations.
-Specifically, CodeCoR consists of four LLM-based agents: \textit{1) prompt agent}, which generates prompts with the CoT technique \citep{NEURIPS2022_9d560961} for task understanding; \textit{2) coding agent}, which generates code for a given programming description; \textit{3) test agent}, which generates test cases according to the task; and \textit{4) repair agent}, which generates repair advice for the code.
-CodeCoR is self-reflective: each agent generates more than one output and prunes away the low-quality ones; the generated code is tested in the local environment; the code that fails to pass the generated test cases will be sent to the repair agent, and the coding agent re-generates code based on repair advice.
-Finally, the code that passes the most number of generated test cases returns to users.
+In this study, we introduce CodeCoR (``\textbf{Code} \textbf{Co}llaboration and \textbf{R}eflection"), a self-reflective multi-agent framework for code generation.
+In CodeCoR, self-reflection is realized by checking and pruning intermediate outputs before they are used by downstream agents, thereby reducing error propagation in sequential multi-agent workflows.
+Specifically, CodeCoR consists of four LLM-based agents: \textbf{\textit{1) prompt agent}}, which generates prompts with the CoT technique \citep{NEURIPS2022_9d560961} for task understanding; \textbf{\textit{2) coding agent}}, which generates code for a given programming description; \textbf{\textit{3) test agent}}, which generates test cases according to the task; and \textbf{\textit{4) repair agent}}, which generates repair advice for the code.
+The generated code is tested in the local environment; code that fails to pass the generated test cases is sent to the repair agent, and the coding agent regenerates code based on repair advice.
+Finally, the code that passes the highest number of generated test cases is returned to the users.
+Unlike existing works, CodeCoR checks intermediate outputs before they are used by downstream agents.
+Specifically, it generates multiple candidates and prunes low-quality prompts, test cases, code snippets, and repair advice at their corresponding stages.

-We evaluate the proposed framework, CodeCoR, on widely used datasets \citep{chen2021evaluatinglargelanguagemodels,dong2023codescoreevaluatingcodegeneration} including HumanEval, HumanEval-ET, MBPP, and MBPP-ET.
-Experimental results show that the state-of-the-art method, MapCoder, achieves an average Pass@1 score of 72.8\%, while our CodeCoR significantly outperforms MapCoder, achieving an average Pass@1 score of 77.8\%.
-Moreover, we conduct ablation studies to confirm the necessity of each major component of CodeCoR.
+We evaluated the proposed framework, CodeCoR, on widely used datasets \citep{chen2021evaluatinglargelanguagemodels,dong2023codescoreevaluatingcodegeneration} including HumanEval, HumanEval-ET, MBPP, and MBPP-ET.
+Experimental results show that CodeCoR outperforms representative prompting and multi-agent baselines, including CodeCoT and MapCoder.
+In particular, CodeCoR achieves an average Pass@1 score of 77.13\%, compared with 72.8\% achieved by MapCoder.
+Moreover, we conducted ablation studies to confirm the necessity of each major component of CodeCoR.

 In summary, our major contributions include: